MelioraKE/mulika-client-java/README.md

 # mulika-client-java
-Java Client to send statistics to Mulika monitoring server
+Java Client to send statistics to Mulika monitoring server.